 Most of the time that slimes fail is due to the amount of borax.
 Many recipes call for 1 tsp to 1 Tbsp.
 While that sounds like a small amount, you don’t even need that much!
 My perfect slime is made with ½ tsp to ¾ tsp of borax.

-The other big reason that slimes fail is because the ingredients need to be broken down a bit before they are mixed together.
+The other big reason that slimes fail is that the ingredients need to be broken down a bit before they are mixed together.
 One time I skipped putting water into my glue, and my slime turned out so hard.
 It was awful!

 I recommend following my instructions for my homemade slime recipe very closely, especially if this is your first time or if you have had slimes go wrong in the past.
 Something that may seem to quicken up the slime process could give you a super rubbery or sticky slime, which is no fun!

 If you are unsure about using slime with Borax, here is a great article about the science behind slime.